miklevin/MikeLev.in/_posts/2024-11-03-api-enabling-llm-ghost.md

 it's got to ***look like*** the AI's come to life within their browser.

 And for that to happen, it's got to look like the LLM is controlling at least the app inside the browser.
 If you surf away, it stops I know.
+There's little you can do when all your websocket and sse channels are cut-off except maybe for a Chrome browser extension/plugin (which OpenAI GPT Search hilariously just did to royally screw Google... did I mention I'm an SEO?).

-But automated back-end stuff could still be happening and SSE could pop messages up to you or on any page you're on in the app, because you control all them and can include the communication apparatus.
+Even then, when things are set up local on your machine as they are with Nix Flakes, automated back-end stuff could still be happening and SSE could pop messages up to you or on any page you're on in the app or when you surf back to any page it hosts on localhost, because you control all those page and can quickly re-initialize all the communication apparatus.
 We will want in addition to all the CRUD operations (not fully implemented yet / I focused on insert while in proving stage), we will want the LLM to be able to change URLs within the app.

 ## Claude Needs to Step Back From What We Now Call Clauding